Narthur/ohc-handbook/Course Catalog.md

 ### [BIOL 151,152] General Biology I, II for Christian Students (4,4)
 Study covers general concepts in genetics, taxonomy, behavior, ecology, morphology, and physiology of organisms.
 It includes units contrasting creationistic and evolutionistic theories.
-Includes lab.
+Includes weekly lab.

 ### [BIOL 311] A Scientific Study of Creation for Christian Students (2)
 Class studies the evidences supporting a creation origin of the